Microsoft SQL Server maintenance plans

 - Click Next to configure Rebuild Index Maintenance Tasks.

-- Select These databases and select the four FileHold databases: ch_documentrepository, ch_fulltextsearch, ch_librarymanager, ch_userrolemanager and click OK.
+- In the Define Rebuild Index Task screen, select the following databases from the list: ch_documentrepository, ch_fulltextsearch, ch_librarymanager, ch_userrolemanager and click OK.

 The database prefix "ch_" is the default.
 Yours may be different if you chose the option to change the prefix at installation time.

-- In the Advanced Options area of the Define Rebuild Index Task window, select the Keep index online check box.
+- In the Advanced Options area, select the Keep index online check box.

 - Click Next to set up the report and email options.
-Choose which options you want.
+Configure as needed.